orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 ```
 ## Reading data

-Once you've added data, now you can query it.
-OrbitDB gives you a number of ways to do this.
-You will learn a couple ways to do it here, and we will cover the lower-level techniques in Part 3.
+You've added data to your local database, and now you'll can query it.
+OrbitDB gives you a number of ways to do this, mostly based on which _store_ you picked.

-Each store is going to have its own specific API, but generally `get` and `put` will be available.

-Run this code to get
+We gave you a `docstore` earlier, so you can flesh out the simple `getPiece` function like so:

 ```javascript
 const singlePiece = pieces.get('Qmz...')[0]